RankMerging: A supervised learning-to-rank framework to predict links in large social network: Unsupervised rankings

 \subsubsection{Local features}

-In the following, $ \mathcal{N}(i)$ denotes the set of neighbors of node $i$, its degree is $ \delta(i) = | \mathcal{N}(i)|$, $ w(i,j)$ is the weight of a link $ (i,j) $ and $W(i)$ is the activity of a node $i$, that is the sum of the weights of its adjacent links.
+{\modif In the following, $ \mathcal{N}(i)$ denotes the set of neighbors of node $i$, its degree is $ \delta(i) = | \mathcal{N}(i)|$, $ w(i,j)$ is the weight of a link $ (i,j) $ and $W(i)$ is the activity of a node $i$, that is the sum of the weights of its links.
 Some metrics are local (also called \textit{neighborhood rankers}) as they only rank links among nodes which are at most at distance 2.
+The common principle to their definition is that two nodes that have many neighbours in common are likely to be connected to each other.}

-\begin{itemize} \item \textit{Common Neighbors index (CN)}, based on the number of common neighbors shared by nodes $i$ and $j$, the corresponding unweigthed and weighted scores are: {
+\begin{itemize} \item \textit{Common Neighbors index (CN)}, based on the number of common neighbors shared by nodes $i$ and $j$, the corresponding unweigthed and weighted scores are